Performance Arts

 Facilities

-- A comprehensive lighting rig and sound system
+• Comprehensive LED lighting rig and sound system

 Drama Room 1 adjoins the Howard Hall and the Music Faculty.
 This large studio is used for classroom drama, dance lessons and rehearsals and contains a comprehensive sound system, video projection facilities, a mirrored wall and ballet bar.

 Drama Room 2 and The Studio are smaller ‘black box’ spaces used for classroom drama from Years 7-13.
-They contain lighting facilities, and up-to-date projection and sound systems.
+They contain lighting facilities, and projection and sound systems.

 Speech and Drama is taught at School House.
 Several teaching rooms are available here, as well as a small library of playscripts.

-Technical and administrative support is led by our theatre manager who oversees all our productions.
+Technical and administrative support is led by our Theatre Manager who oversees all our productions.

 "“I wouldn’t have been able to get into LAMDA had it not been for the support and encouragement I received from BMS.
 My A Level in Theatre Studies gave me the practical experience to develop my career after leaving.”"
 OBM Charlie Russell (2005-07), Actress in The Play That Goes Wrong, The Comedy About A Bank Robbery and Doctors